bolyachevets/upptime/.github/ISSUE_TEMPLATE/service_status_switch.md

 ---
 name: Manual Status Switch
-about: Manually trigger service down by opening a Manual Status Switch issue with a corresponding service label.
-When the service is restored simply close the issue.
+about: 'opening this issue triggers service down'
-title: ''
+title: 'Internal Service Down'
 labels: 'status-switch'
 assignees: 'bolyachevets'

 ---

+Pick a service label corresponding to the degraded service.
+When the service is restored simply close the issue.